dmp-labs/dmp-af/docs/tutorials/maintenance.md

 Deduplicates table using `unique_key` and `partition_by` columns.

+!!! warning
-> :exclamation: This feature is not well documented.
+    This feature is not well documented.
 Please use it with caution.

 ```yaml
 config: